 By Sandra from Coal Creek, CO

 What we did for my friends parents 50th was get 50 cent pieces from the year they married to their 50th year & put them on a piece of cardboard than we put a number 50 in the middle with the gold dollars.
 Put it in a picture frame with glass over it.
 It was heavy but beautiful all the same.
 Only 1 of the 50 cent piece cost us a few dollars to buy because it had never been in circulation but still didn't look out of place & the gold dollars we got at the bank.
-If you want you could make it with pennies & dimes but since it was a very special time & we wanted to use the gold dollars & the 50 cent pieces.
-So hope that gives you another idea & it can mean alot because it's made from the heart.
-Good Luck on whatever you decide.

 We need tips for our 50th wedding anniversary.
 Perhaps a nice getaway or bed and breakfast, but something that is really special.